 Throw out the rules

 In general, it’s recommended that the average child begin toilet training around the age of three.
 For special needs children, this number is irrelevant: it’s not about when is right for everyone else; it’s about when is right for them.

 Besides, not all children – autistic or otherwise – abide by the three-year rule.
 Kids are born dictators, believing from birth that they’re in charge and many potty train on their own terms and not on the terms of a peon (i.e., you).

-One thing worth noting, however, is for autistic children other types of timing are important.
+One thing worth noting, however, is other types of timing are important for autistic children.
 Never begin potty training when your child is undergoing any transitions.
 If they’re starting a new school or getting a new babysitter or a new sibling, wait until they’ve adapted before you move onto the next evolution.